 If you’ve been injured or lost a loved one, reach out to us today.
 Get a free, no-obligation consultation at 800-553-8082.
 Alternatively, you can request a free consultation online.

-South Dakota Personal Injury Verdicts and Settlements
+Example South Dakota Personal Injury Settlements and Verdicts

 The following South Dakota personal injury verdicts are instructive in identifying the general range of compensation awarded by juries across different types of cases.
 They offer valuable insight into how local juries evaluate pain and suffering, medical expenses, and long-term impairment, particularly in cases involving rear-end collisions and dog attacks.
 However, while these examples can help set broad expectations, they are not reliable tools for calculating the exact value of your personal injury claim.
 Every case is fact-specific, and factors like the severity of your injuries, the credibility of witnesses, the skill of your attorneys, and even the county where the case is tried can have a significant impact on the outcome.
 With that in mind, here’s a snapshot of recent verdicts that help frame the landscape of personal injury awards in South Dakota.